soliniak/puddipuddi/README.md

 - ~~add play music maybe yt must be in background~~ :heavy_check_mark:
 - change size and speed of puddings
 - btn share (music, pudding)
-- when video is being paused by player, mirror effect on top buttons
+- when video is being paused by player, mirror the effect on top buttons
 - when idle hide player and fullscreen buttons